Britain's FTSE edges higher with commodity picture mixed

 “Iran remains intransigent on the issue of an oil output freeze... (and) suggestions that oil has found its bottom may have been a bit premature,” Connor Campbell, analyst at Spreadex, said in a note.

-Shares in South Africa-facing insurance company Old Mutual rose 3.9 percent on a price target upgrade from Barclays, which cited full year results and good operational momentum.
+Shares in South Africa-facing insurance company Old Mutual rose 3.2 percent on a price target upgrade from Barclays, citing the company’s full year results and good operational momentum.

-Aberdeen Asset Management, also exposed to emerging markets, was up 7 percent with help from China.
+Emerging market-exposed Aberdeen Asset Management also gained, up 7.2 percent, helped by the news from China.
 However, more domestically exposed financial stocks struggled.

 Insurers such as Standard Life and Aviva, financial services group Providential and Barclays were among top FTSE 100 fallers, with traders citing speculation that UK finance minister George Osborne may raise taxes on the insurance and finance sectors in his annual budget on Wednesday.

-Car insurance provider Admiral Group fell 2 percent after HSBC cut its rating on the stock to “hold” from “buy” on valuation grounds.
+Car insurance provider Admiral Group fell over 1.9 percent after HSBC cut its rating on the stock to “hold” from “buy” on valuation grounds.

 HSBC also downgraded its rating on British mid-cap Stagecoach Group on concerns about weakness in the rail industry.
-Shares in the public transport company dropped 5.4 percent.
-(Editing by Ruth Pitchford)
+Shares in the public transport company dropped 4.5 percent.
+(Editing by Jeremy Gaunt)